You can sign up here: https://emboundaries.mobilize.io/registrations/groups/4289. Alternatively, email email@example.com to ask to join.

 Start a New Chat

-Click on ‘messages’ and then ‘start new chat’.
+Click on ‘chat’ and then ‘start new chat’.
 Select up to five individuals you wish to chat with, and then type your message.
 All messages will be sent to recipients as emails.
 If you add a new member to a conversation then the conversation will begin a new thread (i.e. the new member will not see earlier messages).

 Create an Event